 Most people reach the greatest stage of weakness within the first two weeks after symptoms appear; by the third week 90 percent of affected individuals are at their weakest.

-In addition to muscle weakness, symptoms may include:
+Other symptoms may include:

 Many of the body's nerves are like household wires.
 There is a central conducting core in the nerves called the axon that carries an electric signal.
 The axon (an extension of a nerve cell) is surrounded by a covering, like insulation, called myelin.
 The myelin sheath surrounding the axon speeds up the transmission of nerve signals and allows the transmission of signals over long distances.

-Weakness.
-When we move, for example, an electric signal from the brain travels through and out of the spinal cord to peripheral nerves along muscles of the legs, arms, and elsewhere—called motor nerves.
 In most cases of GBS, the immune system damages the myelin sheath that surrounds the axons of many peripheral nerves; however, it also may also damage the axons themselves.
 As a result, the nerves cannot transmit signals efficiently and the muscles begin to lose their ability to respond to the brain's commands.
 This causes weakness.

-How is Guillain-Barrè syndrome diagnosed?
+How is Guillain-Barré syndrome diagnosed and treated?